 What is Climara?

 Climara is a skin patch that contains an estrogen called estradiol.
 Estrogens are female sex hormones produced by the ovaries.
 Estrogens are necessary for many processes in the body.

 Climara skin patches are used to treat certain symptoms of menopause such as hot flashes, and vaginal dryness, burning, and irritation.

-You should not use Climara if you have: liver disease, a bleeding disorder, unusual vaginal bleeding, history of a hormone-dependent cancer (such as breast, uterine, ovarian, or thyroid cancer), or if you have ever had a heart attack, stroke, or a blood clot.
+You should not use Climara if you have: liver disease, a bleeding disorder, unusual vaginal bleeding, history of a hormone-dependent cancer (such as breast, uterine, ovarian, or thyroid cancer), or if you have ever had a heart attack, stroke, a blood clot, or if you will be having major surgery.

 Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
 Your doctor may prescribe a progestin to help lower this risk.
 Report any unusual vaginal bleeding right away.